 The Office has three principal categories of activity:

 - Leading and coordinating the greening of the Federal real estate portfolio, with an eye toward leading change in the broader commercial property market in conjunction with the Office of Commercial High-Performance Green Buildings in the Department of Energy;

 - Supporting innovation and collaboration on the development of new technologies;

 - Supplying the market with information and best practices.

 The Office of Federal High-Performance Green Buildings has an interdisciplinary team with expertise in energy, water, air quality, sustainable design, facilities management, budgeting, human behavior, organizational effectiveness, communications, and research.

-For more information on the people behind the scenes, visit the staff biographies [PDF - 52k]
+For more information on the people behind the scenes, visit the Staff Biographies [PDF - 170.96 KB]